aai-institute/pyDVL/docs/value/sampling-weights.md

 ---
-title: Mixing sampling strategies for semi-values
+title: Sampling strategies for semi-values
 alias:
   name: semi-values-sampling
 ---

-# Mixing sampling strategies for semi-values
+# Sampling strategies for semi-values { #semi-values-sampling }

 This document explains the rationale behind the use of coefficients for the sampling strategy and the method in the semi-value methods.
 Samplers define